10 Types of Mental Imagery You Can Experience and Learn to Use

 1. Hypnagogic

-Images experienced just before sleep.
-These are images usually highly vivid.
-To use these images, you must be profoundly relaxed and remain vigilant by maintaining a certain level of attention.
-Most people skip this stage by going straight from the waking state to being asleep.
+These are images experienced just before sleep.
+They are unusually vivid images.
+To use these images, first enter a profoundly relaxed state.
+Then remain vigilant by maintaining a certain level of attention.
+Unfortunately, most people skip this stage by going straight from the waking state to asleep.

 2. Hypnopompic

-Images experienced just before waking.
-Again, these images are incredibly vivid and tend more toward actions one might take during the day.
-Another type of use relates to reviewing and rerunning your dreams.
+The specific relevant content for this request, if necessary, delimited with characters: These images are experienced just before waking and tend to be vivid, representing actions one might take during the day.
+Another use relates to reviewing and rerunning dreams.

 3. Dream Imagery